Australian parliament rejects carbon trade plan

 About 1,000 of Australia's top polluting companies will have to buy CO2 permits, covering 75 percent of national emissions.

-But rich nations such as Australia are under pressure to firm up their emissions reductions targets to help seal a post-Kyoto pact.
+But rich nations such as Australia are under international pressure to firm up their emissions reductions targets to help seal a post-Kyoto pact.
 Big developing nations, such as India and China, which are not bound by emissions curbs under Kyoto, are already taking steps to tackle their growing CO2 pollution.

 The Australia Greens, who control five crucial Senate swing votes, wrote to Rudd and Wong after the rejection to promise future support for the 11 CPRS bills if the government hardened its reduction targets and backed renewable energy.